What's the Background?

 Why Does it Matter to our Producers?

-The United States over the past 10 years, on average, has been the No. 1 exporter of pork in the world; it is the globe’s lowest cost producer of pork.
-In any given year, the U.S. pork industry ships product to more than 100 countries.
-Exports add significantly to the bottom line of all U.S. pork producers, adding more than $48 to the value of each hog marketed in 2015, when $5.6 billion of U.S. pork was exported.
-Argentina, which has a de facto ban on U.S. pork, has a population of more than 41 million people and a per capita income of $17,250 – higher than Mexico’s – making it an attractive market for U.S. pork.
+The United States over the past 11 years, on average, has been the No. 1 pork exporting country in the world; it is the globe’s lowest cost producer of pork.
+In any given year, the U.S. pork industry ships product to more than 110 countries.
+Exports add significantly to the bottom line of all U.S. pork producers, adding $53 to the value of each hog marketed in 2017, when $6.48 billion of U.S. pork was exported.
+Argentina, which has a de facto ban on U.S. pork, has a population of more than 43 million people and a per capita income of $12,449 – higher than Mexico’s – making it the third largest nation in Latin American and an attractive market for U.S. pork.
+Iowa State University economist Dermot Hayes notes that fresh pork consumption in the country has increased from 1 kg per capita (2.2 lb) in 2005 to 10-12 kg (22-26 lb) today.
+The Argentine pork industry estimates that by 2020 consumption will increase to 16-20 kg (35-44 lb).